Russian message service Telegram hopes to raise $1bn with a convertible bond private placement

 Telegram on the rise

-Telegram has been on something of a roll recently as it is the service of choice for democracy protesters around the world from Hong Kong to Tehran, Minsk and Moscow.
+Telegram has been on something of a roll recently, as it is the service of choice for democracy protesters around the world from Hong Kong to Tehran, Minsk and Moscow.

-Its privately owned status and Durov’s promise not to cooperate with governments’ security services and his lack of contact with Big Tech corporates has created a bond of trust between him and his users.
+Its privately owned status and Durov’s promise not to co-operate with governments’ security services and his lack of contact with Big Tech corporates has created a bond of trust between him and his users.

 And in January the service got yet another boost after the popular messaging service WhatsApp – one of Telegram's main rivals – suffered from an exodus of users after it changed its terms of service.
 Media reports suggested the service would share its users’ data with its parent company Facebook.
-With more than two billion users around the world, millions deserted the WhatsApp platform and the message service of choice they went to was Telegram: 25mn users downloaded the Telegram app in 72 hours alone.
+With more than 2bn users around the world, millions deserted the WhatsApp platform and the message service of choice they went to was Telegram: 25mn users downloaded the Telegram app in 72 hours alone.

 Durov is also the author of the wildly popular VKontakte.ru (vk.ru), the Russian speaking world’s answer to Facebook, that was launched in 2006, and built Telegram while he was still running vk.ru.